-14. At first instance, the insolvency office-holders from Yin sought recognition of the scheme of arrangement and assistance as foreign representatives of the foreign main proceedings under the Cross-border Insolvency Act 2018 office-holders.
+14. At first instance, the insolvency office-holders from Yin sought recognition of the scheme of arrangement and assistance as foreign representatives of the foreign main proceedings under the Cross-border Insolvency Act 2018 (Zeeland).
+Finco opposed recognition of the scheme and of the insolvency office-holders.